Machine Learning approach to modeling of neutral particles transport in plasma: Neural network approximation

 The trained NN algorithm appears to be an efficient model that allows a fast, and reasonably accurate, calculation of the propagator matrix for a given density profile.
 Then, for a given neutral source $S_n$, the spatial distribution of neutral density $n_N(x)$ can be easily calculated.

-An important feauture of the NN-predicted single-collision propagator is its continuous and smooth dependence on the plasma parameters.
-This opens the possibility for intergrating the NN model with plasma models using Newton-based time integration methods.
+Results of several test cases comparing neutral density profiles predicted by direct MC, by a directly calculated propagator, and by a NN-predicted propagator, are demonstrated in Fig. (\ref{fig:prop_nn_test1}) and Fig. (\ref{fig:prop_nn_test2}).
+In Fig. (\ref{fig:prop_nn_test1}), the results are shown for $S_n(x)$ represented by three delta-functions, and in Fig. (\ref{fig:prop_nn_test2}) the results are shown for a neutral source profile of general shape, see detailed description in the Figure captions.
+One should note that in the described numerical experiments, the NN-predicted propagator based calculation of neutral density is faster than the direct MC method by many orders of magnitude.

-Several test cases are demonstrated in Fig. (\ref{fig:prop_test1}) and Fig. (\ref{fig:prop_test2}).
-In Fig. (\ref{fig:prop_test1}), the results are shown for $S_n(x)$ represented by three delta-functions, and in Fig. (\ref{fig:prop_test2}) the results are shown for a neutral source profile of general shape, see detailed description in the Figure captions.
+As can be seen in Figs. (\ref{fig:prop_nn_test1}, \ref{fig:prop_nn_test2}), the neutral density profiles based on NN-predicted propagators, are rather accurate but not exact.
+One cause of the accuracy loss is the limited predictive ability of the NN algorithm, as seen in Fig. (\ref{fig:nn_performance}).
+But what is apparently more significant, the plasma density profiles used for these test problems cannot be in general approximated as piecewise linear like those used to train the neural network.
+This apparently leads to the relatively large errors for the tanh-like density profile case, in the right column in Figs. (\ref{fig:prop_nn_test1},\ref{fig:prop_nn_test2}).